markopuch/tesis/README.md

 ## rosserial_python for Multiple Arduinos (Update)

 To run multiple Arduinos, you need to make a modification to the `serial_node.py` file.
 More information can be found [here](https://answers.ros.org/question/12684/using-multiple-arduinos-running-multiple-nodes/).
+(CHECK serial_node.py)

 ```python
 rospy.init_node("serial_node", anonymous=True)